wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		- Continuous delivery and deployment are often referred to as CD.
 		- CD is tied to the release and deploy stages of the DevOps Life Cycle.
 		- These stages take an artifact and make it available for use, or actually put it to work.
 		- The release stage is where the delivery happens.
 Jenkins may upload a container image to a repository, or make a jar file available for downloading.
-		- Ultimately, delivering the artifact
-		- means that a version of the application
+Ultimately, delivering the artifact means that a version of the application
-		- is available and ready to be used.
 		- The next step is to deploy.